Kinakopan/weather_API/README.md

 - 8. You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## GitHub

+Your feedback and contributions are welcome at [weather web application GitHub repository](https://github.com/Kinakopan/weather_API)!

 ## Author

 [Mio Takagi/Kinakopan]

 ## License